Multimuffin/OpenRoad_PDK_generator/README.md

 ## Quick Start (for new users)

 ### Prerequisites
+- Git
 - Python 3.10 (or newer)
+- Pyhton Venv (available at python3-venv)
-- Access to the required tech directories
+- Access to the required Tower directories

 ### 1. Clone the Repository
 ```sh